Soft matter and biophysics

 Our group is regularly looking for new members.
 We offer bachelor and master as well as PhD theses.
 Please contact the group leader Prof. Marcus Müller for further information.

-Porenbildung in Membranen> Dr. Russell Spencer & Prof. Müller
+Adaptive Mesh in Polymer Field Theory Dr. Russel Spencer & Prof. Müller